-Dr. Levi Waldron, professor at the CUNY Graduate School of Public Health and Health Policy (CUNY SPH), has published two bioinformatics papers, in the journals Cancer Research and Nature Methods.
+Dr. Levi Waldron, professor at the CUNY Graduate School of Public Health and Health Policy (CUNY SPH) and affiliated with the CUNY Institute for Implementation Science in Population Health (CUNY ISPH), has published two bioinformatics papers, in the journals Cancer Research and Nature Methods.
 These papers present novel databases and bioinformatic methods that enable effective analyses of major cancer and human microbiome datasets for a much broader range of researchers than could previously utilize these publicly generated resources.
 The methods are implemented as components of the free R and Bioconductor software for statistical analysis of high-throughput biological data.
 “These works bridge gaps between big and difficult to manage data, and the public health researchers with ideas to pursue,” explains Waldron.

 The first of these papers, published in Cancer Research, was led by an alumnus of the CUNY SPH biostatistics master’s program, Marcel Ramos.
 The paper presents a novel data structure for representing and analyzing multi-omics experiments: a biological analysis approach utilizing multiple types of observations, such as DNA mutations and abundance of RNA and proteins, in the same biological specimens.
 These kinds of experiments generate comprehensive molecular portraits of cancer tumors and other biological tissues but can be extremely complex to analyze.
 The published method introduces a network representation linking each observation to its patient and associated clinical data, providing an integrative representation for any number of heterogeneous kinds of measurements.
 This harmonized representation provides researchers and other methods developers with a simpler interface for previously complicated and error-prone analysis procedures.